nmwsharp/flip-geodesics-demo/README.md

 ![shorten path to geodesic](https://raw.githubusercontent.com/nmwsharp/flip-geodesics-demo/master/media/make_geodesic.jpg)

 This algorithm takes as input a path (or loop/network of paths) along the edges of a triangle mesh, and as output straightens that path to be a _geodesic_ (i.e. a straight line, or equivalently a locally-shortest path along a surface).
-The procedure runs in milliseconds, is quite robust, comes with a hard guarantee that no new crossings will be created in the path, and as an added benefit also generates a triangulation on the surface which conforms to the geodesic.
-Additionally, it even enables the construction of Bezier curves on a surface!
+The procedure runs in milliseconds, is quite robust, comes with a strong guarantee that no new crossings will be created in the path, and as an added benefit also generates a triangulation on the surface which conforms to the geodesic.
+Additionally, it even enables the construction of Bézier curves on a surface!

 The main algorithm is implemented in [geometry-central](http://geometry-central.net/).
 This repository contains a simple demo application including a GUI to invoke that implementation.